hussein46/hussein46.github.io/_pages/repositories.md

 layout: page
 permalink: /repositories/
 title: Repositories
 description: My GitHub statistics and top projects.
-Click on any of them to view them on GitHub
+Click on any of them to view them on GitHub.
 nav: true
 nav_order: 3
 ---